 If you’re primarily looking to buy and sell merchandise, then Mercari is a listing app that allows you to ditch all the unnecessary extras and focus on buying and selling.
 The design and features of the app (and the site) are excellent, and Mercari makes things easy with a quick shipping system that vastly expands the number of people you can reach.
 Yes, there is a 10% selling fee, but the extra functionality makes this worthwhile.
 On the buying side, it’s a great place to find cheap used tech, discounted clothes, and many other items.

-Letgo is one of the most user-friendly classifieds websites we’ve seen, and the mobile app—available for both Android and iPhone — is similarly straightforward and easy to use.
+Letgo is one of the most user-friendly classifieds websites we’ve seen, and the mobile app — available for both Android and iPhone — is similarly straightforward and easy to use.
 Unlike some of the other options out there, you do unfortunately need to create an account to use Letgo.
-Once you’re signed up, you can simply snap a photo of the item(s) you’re trying to sell and set a price (or utilize the “negotiable” option).
+Once you’re signed up, you can simply snap a photo of the item(s) you’re trying to sell and set a price (or use the “negotiable” option).

 You can similarly shop for items available on the site or app with its basic search tool and filtering options.

 Recycler allows people to create “ads” for their products and list them at a variety of prices.
 Active across the United States, you can input the city or town of your choice and specify the distance you want to search.
-These types of setting options make Recycle quite easy to use.
-You can quickly move through a variety of clear categories and sub categories to find what you want, set prices ranges, or just search by major city if you prefer that.
-A number of business often advertise their used goods on the site as well.
+These types of setting options make Recycler quite easy to use.
+You can quickly move through a variety of clear categories and sub-categories to find what you want, set prices ranges, or just search by major city if you prefer that.
+A number of businesses often advertise their used goods on the site as well.

 For each ad, you can choose to either save or — with registered users — immediately contact the ad owner for more information.
 We also like that the website design allows you to move through ads so quickly when scouting for the right product.